UCD-Physics/Advanced-Lab-Website/content/home/beech_hill.md

 #label = '<span class="js-github-release" data-repo="gcushen/hugo-academic">Show your product version here:<!-- V --></span>'
 +++

 From September 2023 the UCD School of Physics has relocated to Beech Hill while the Science Phase III upgrade is in progress.

+Note: from 10th April 2024 a diversion on the walking route will be in place - more retails in link below: